 Correction fluid/tape and loose sheets of paper are not allowed.
 It is recommended that you do not use erasable pens.

 Additional specific materials

-For some VCE external assessments, you are permitted to bring additional specific materials into the examination room, as outlined in the following table.
+For some VCE written examinations, you are permitted to bring additional specific materials into the examination room, as outlined in the following table.

-Additional specific materials
+Additional specific materials for VCE written examinations